RickGelhausen/pathsnake/README.md

 Run the workflow by calling:

 :warning: Function calls may differ depending on what machine you use and what resources you have available.
+This call assumes that the input data is in the same folder as the pathsnake repository.

 ```
 snakemake -p -k --use-conda -s pathsnake/Snakefile --configfile pathsnake/config.yaml --directory ${PWD} -j 20 --latency-wait 60 &